6 Eco-friendly Brands That Work Best At Go Green Design

 The campaign had mixed reaction on the initial stage, but this green project has encouraged their customers to become responsible towards the environment in ensuring environmental sustainability.

-With a user-centered approach to design Nakumatt leading retailer in Kenya took on a sustainable approach to create an environmental conservation culture.
+With a user-centred approach to design Nakumatt leading retailer in Kenya took on a sustainable approach to create an environmental conservation culture.

 This corporate philosophy of Nakumatt appears in all of their branding and design.